Minep/lunaix-os/lunaix-os/scripts/build-tools/README.lconfig.md

 ## Design Motivation

-LunaConfig is designed to be an improvement over the old-school Kconfig, which in particular to address the issue of lacking hierchical representation.
-This is because Kconfig organise options into a big flat list, while the options are organised into menu which is hierachical in nature.
-It is very difficult to identify membership of a config without diving into menuconfig.
+LunaConfig is designed as an improvement over the old-school Kconfig, particularly to address its lack of hierarchical representation.
+Kconfig organises options into a large, flat list, even though they appear in a hierarchical menu structure.
+As a result, it can be very difficult to determine which menu a configuration option belongs to without diving into menuconfig.

-## Basic Concepts
+## Basic Constructs

 LunaConfig is presented as a file named `LConfig` and thus limited to one LConfig per directory.
 This is because LunaConfig enforce user to organise each directory to be a module or logical packaging of set of relavent functionalities.

-In each LunaConfig files, these major concepts you will usually seen.
+Each LunaConfig files is comprised by these major constructs:

 1. Config Component: `Terms` and `Groups`
 2. Config Import